intel/neural-compressor/examples/tensorflow/object_detection/yolo_v3/README.md

-This document describes the step-by-step to reproduce Yolo-v3 tuning result with LPOT.
+This document describes the step-by-step to reproduce Yolo-v3 tuning result with Neural Compressor.

 ## Prerequisite